LDR 101: Leadership Prologue

 After Johannes Gutenberg “invented” modern printing with movable type in the fifteenth century, it became much easier to disseminate information to large groups of people.
 Yet, the question remains: how is communication affected by the medium that exists between the speaker and the audience?
 Was Marshall McLuhan right when he wrote that “the medium is the message”?
 In this class we will consider how media has attempted to facilitate communication, transmit information, and tell stories, from Gutenberg to the present.
 We will examine old media and new media alike, including contemporary modes such as digital media, social media, and celebrity media.
 How does an understanding of, and ability to manipulate, media help leaders to lead?
 What is the relationship between media and leadership?
 We will interrogate these questions and this topic from different angles and by looking at various kinds of texts to create a discussion about the importance of media in the past, our present moment, and the future.

 This class will have a strong focus on how arguments are made in the media and will examine topics pertaining to the ethics surrounding media and users.
 We will read some literary texts (including a film), write rhetorical analyses, and build toward a team debate in which the questions to be debated will come from the students.
 In the past, we've debated questions such as, "who should bear responsibility for the content on socia media platforms?"
 In the past, we've had two guest speakers, and I hope to bring them back.
-The first is a book historian and the second is the Director of Public Policy for Facebook.
+The first is a book historian and the second is the Director of Public Policy for Meta.

 Taught by James Stamant.

-Taught by Viniece Jennings.
+Taught by Atticus Wolfe.

-Taught by Becky Bivens.
+Taught by Lorrie King.

-LDR-101 (Cain): Race, Gender and Social Change: Case Studies of Women's Leadership in US History (4.00)
+LDR-101 (Cain): Race, Gender and Social Change: Case Studies of Leadership in US Women's History (4.00)

 Taught by Mary Cain.

-Taught by Tina Pippin.
+Taught by Carlee Bishop.

 Back to top